MaximeLeBesnerais/giti_super/README.md

 ```

 ## Known Issues
-- [x] The script doesn't work out of a specific directory
+- The script will sometimes conflict with original git commit command
+  - A fix is in the works